 Stub

-The application’s production code is intentionally split across multiple
+The production source layout is intentionally split across several directories:

 src/main/

-├── mcp/ → Generated microservice contract or protocol code
+_mcp_/ → Generated microservice contract or protocol code (read-only)

-└── domain/ → Core domain models, aggregates, value objects
+_domain_/ → Generated core domain models, aggregates, value objects (read-only)

 src/test/

-├── java/ → Unit/integration tests for core logic
+java/ → Unit and integration tests for core logic

-├── api/ → Contract/guardian tests for API layer
+_api_/ → Contract/guardian tests for the API layer (often using generated DTOs)

 Proto